 That’s why it’s important to know how much your State Pension might be, when you can claim it and how it will stack up with your other retirement savings.
 We’ll break it all down for you here.

-The full State Pension amount is £179.60 a week for the 2021/2022 tax year.
+The current full State Pension amount is £221.20 a week for the 2024/25 tax year.

 It’s worth keeping in mind that the amount you’ll get depends on your National Insurance record and how many qualifying years you have.

-There are many rules and things to think about when it comes to the State Pension and your National Insurance history.
+There are many rules and things to think about when it comes to the new State Pension and your National Insurance history.
 The Government website has more information that can help.

 If you feel that the State Pension and your other retirement savings might not be enough for you, you might still have time to top up your pension plan or save in other ways.